Beatmania IIDX 23: Copula: Mystery Line

 The second major unlocking event began on April 27, 2016.
 The event folder would appear between My Favourite and Level Difficulty Folders during the game's final/Extra Stage, with an on-screen alert for any new destinations available.
-Players may not exit the mode once the folder is opened, and switching play styles between Singles and Doubles will be temporary disabled.
+Players may not exit the mode once the folder is opened, and switching play styles between Singles and Doubles will be temporarily disabled.

 The unlocking process is split into two parts.
-The first part is the ‘Mystery Line’ folder, each destination would be chosen at random and only one would be visited at a time.
+The first part is the 'Mystery Line' folder; each destination would be chosen at random, and only one would be visited at a time.
 Players can also choose to redeem three Rainbow Tickets if they want to change the destination, but the player must explore the area once decided.
-Note that playing the song once regardless of the difficulty selected would be saved onto the second part.
+Note that playing the song once, regardless of the difficulty selected, would be saved on the second part.

-The second part is the ‘Mystery Explore’ folder.
-A pool of songs for the song's corresponding theme (with all the difficulty levels ranging from levels 1 to 12) and their charts (all four difficulties including Beginner charts) would be selected at random.
+The second part is the 'Mystery Explore' folder.
+A pool of songs for the song's corresponding theme (with all the difficulty levels ranging from levels 1 to 12) and their charts (all four difficulties, including Beginner charts) would be selected at random.
 Playing a song fills up a portion of a pie chart-like gauge that would unlock the chart for normal playing, with a rate determined on the selected level and the clear type.
-Depending on the difficulty chosen for unlocking, more songs were required to be played and were also based on the areas being explored (Normal is the plains area, Hyper is the wild area and Another is the mystery area).
+Depending on the difficulty chosen for unlocking, more songs were required to be played and were based on the areas being explored (Normal is the plains area, Hyper is the wild area, and Another is the mystery area).
 Regardless of the outcome, each play would remove one star from the parking counter.
-When all the three stars were used up, the train would move on to a new destination the next time the player enters the folder, whether the chart has been unlocked or not.
+When all three stars were used up, the train would move on to a new destination the next time the player enters the folder, whether the chart has been unlocked or not.

 Some destinations are also marked secret and would be priorly selected over normal destinations.
-To access these destinations, players must further satisfy certain song conditions during the first two stages in gameplay, with some charts needing to be unlocked in advance.
+To access these destinations, players must further satisfy certain song conditions during the first two stages of gameplay, with some charts needing to be unlocked in advance.

-There are sixteen songs which have to be unlocked in this event.
+There are sixteen songs that have to be unlocked in this event.